top of page

 Hopes Malaysia

-Donation tax relief in Malaysia lets taxpayers reduce their chargeable income by donating to LHDN-approved charities.
-Gifts are deductible up to 10% of aggregate income; donors must keep official receipts or e-Invoices and donate to approved organisations to qualify properly.
+Donation tax relief in Malaysia allows taxpayers to lower taxable income by giving to LHDN-approved charities.
+Deductions apply up to 10% of aggregate income.
+Donors need official receipts or e-Invoices, and only approved organisations qualify for exemptions.

-The main legal provision for charitable donations is Subsection 44(6) of the Income Tax Act, this is the clause LHDN uses when approving institutions or organisations whose receipts qualify donors for tax relief.
+The main legal provision for charitable donations is Subsection 44(6) of the Income Tax Act 1967, this is the clause LHDN uses when approving institutions or organisations whose receipts qualify donors for tax relief.

 In short: donate to an LHDN-approved organisation and you can claim a deduction on your tax return (subject to limits).